allegroai/clearml-docs/docs/deploying_clearml/clearml_server_aws_ec2_ami.md

 * File Server: `/mnt/fileserver/`

-## Backing up and restoring data and configuration
+## Backing Up and Restoring Data and Configuration

 :::note
 If data is being moved between a **Trains Server** and a **ClearML Server** installation, make sure to use the correct paths